dfdavila2/Edge-AI-IoT-Nanodegree-Computer-Pointer-Controller-Project/Computer Pointer Controller by DD/README.md

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

-## Results
-*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
-For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

-- FP32 refers to single-precision (32-bit) floating point format, a number format that can represent an enormous range of values with a high degree of mathematical precision.
-Most CPUs and GPUs handle 32-bit floating point operations very efficiently, and many programs that use neural networks, including AIXPRT, use FP32 precision by default.

-- FP16 refers to half-precision (16-bit) floating point format, a number format that uses half the number of bits as FP32 to represent a model’s parameters.
-FP16 is a lower level of precision than FP32, but it still provides a great enough numerical range to successfully perform many inference tasks.
-FP16 often requires less time than FP32, and uses less memory.

-- INT8 refers to the 8-bit integer data type.
-INT8 data is better suited for certain types of calculations than floating point data, but it has a relatively small numeric range compared to FP16 or FP32.
-Depending on the model, INT8 precision can significantly improve latency and throughput, but there may be a loss of accuracy.
-INT8 precision does not always trade accuracy for speed.

 - **INT8**
 Total model loading time: 9.48 s
 Total inference time: 135.56 s